-Bomb families in appeal to church leader
+Bomb families appeal to church leader

-Enniskillen bomb families call on Catholic Primate for help
+Enniskillen bomb families ask Catholic Primate for help

 Some of the families of those killed in the Enniskillen Poppy Day bomb want the head of the Catholic Church in Ireland to intervene in a row over a memorial.